Tampico

 Tampico is a city and port in the southeastern part of the Mexican state of Tamaulipas.
 It is located on the north bank of the Pánuco River, about 10 km inland from the Gulf of Mexico, and directly north of the state of Veracruz.
 Tampico is the fifth-largest city in Tamaulipas, with a population of 314,418 in the city proper and 929,174 in the metropolitan area.

 During the period of Mexico's first oil boom in the early 20th century, the city was the "chief oil-exporting port of the Americas" and the second-busiest in the world, yielding great profits that were invested in the city's famous architecture, often compared to that of Venice and New Orleans.
 The first oil well in Mexico was drilled near Tampico in 1901 at Ébano.

 The city is also a major exporter of silver, copper, and lumber, as well as wool, hemp, and other agricultural products.
 Containerized cargo is mainly handled by the neighboring ocean port of Altamira.

+Etymology

+Tampico derives form the Huastec language word tam-piko, meaning "place of otters."